communitiesuk/mhclg-epc-alpha/docs/_userresearch/citizen_users_research.md

 * Landlord (x2)
 * Estate agent / letting agent (x1)

+## Methodologies
+* Interviews
+* Unmoderated testing of prototype using embedded tracking with HotJar

 ## Goals
 * Find an up-to-date EPC report for a property
 * Find an assessor to do an EPC assessment on a property